 You might think it's reasonable to expect someone to offer you their seat on the bus, when it seems obvious you are in pain.
 However, standing there getting more and more wound up, and more and more tense, will not help.
-It will probably be more helpful to say something like I'm sorry to bother you, but standing gives me a lot of pain.
+Even if you think you shouldn't have to, it will probably be more helpful to say something like I'm sorry to trouble you, but standing gives me a lot of pain.
 Please could someone let me sit down?